John Donald

 Education and Employment Background

-Dr. John Donald received his PhD in Civil Engineering from the University of Waterloo in 1993 and obtained his professional engineering designation in 1994.
+Professor John Donald joined the School of Engineering at the University of Guelph in 2013.
+He received his PhD in Civil Engineering from the University of Waterloo in 1993 and obtained his professional engineering designation in 1994.
 He has ten years of experience working in industry as an engineer and senior manager, including seven years at an international environmental engineering consulting firm and three years in technology startups.
-John’s work in academia started with the Ontario college system where he worked in progressively senior academic positions including Director, Dean, and Vice-Presidential roles.
-In 2013, John joined the School of Engineering at the University of Guelph where he is an Associate Professor.
+John’s work in academia started in the Ontario college system where he worked in progressively senior academic positions including Dean, and Vice-Presidential roles.

 Research Themes

-John’s research focuses on the Scholarship of Teaching and Learning and the place of engineers in society.
+John focuses on Engineering Education research related to the role of engineers in society in the context of engineering practice and the culture of engineering education; and on the Scholarship of Teaching and Learning in the context of engineering design education.
 He is particularly interested in understanding the mechanisms that support the capacity of engineering students to become successful engineers, to develop strong design skills, and to take on leadership roles in engineering and beyond.
 Key areas of focus include:

 1. Leadership and management in the engineering context: Looking at the engineering accreditation framework and theories of leadership and management practice, this work explores how engineering curriculum can be developed and delivered such that leadership and management competencies are concurrently developed with technical skills as part of the engineering mindset.